-You are overjoyed with the arrival of your baby, but is your cat that too?
-Many cats have absolutely no problems with the arrival of a little one, but there are also cats that have more difficulty with that.
+You are overjoyed with the arrival of your baby, but is your cat feeling the same way?
+Many cats have absolutely no problems with the arrival of a little one, but others have more difficulty with that.
 Below you will find a number of tips to help the cat get used to (the arrival of) the new roommate.

 Start on time

-The more sensitive your cat is to stress, the sooner you have to start for the changes to take place as gradually as possible.
-Many problems arise because the cat suddenly has lost its permanent place, is confronted with countless new smells and sounds and probably suddenly receives less attention.
-As a cat you would be less upset!
+The more sensitive your cat is to stress, the sooner the changes must start to take place as gradually as possible.
+Many problems arise because the cat suddenly has lost its permanent place, is confronted with countless new smells and sounds, and probably suddenly receives less attention.
+As a cat, you would be quite upset!

 The baby room

 If you have decided to use your cat’s favorite room as a baby room, start ‘moving’ the cat as early as possible.
-Move the litter box to a new (and permanent!)
-Place, preferably with small pieces so that the transition is not too large.
-Do the same with food and drinkers.
+Move the litter box to a new (and permanent!) place, preferably with small pieces so that the transition is not too big and sudden.
+Do the same with food and water bowls.

-Create a new place for the cat to sit, sleep and preferably look outside.
-Preferably make sure that there are several safe escape places, in case there is a lot of visitors and / or maternity assistance.
+Create a new place for the cat to sit, sleep, and preferably look outside.
+It’s best to make sure that there are several safe escape places, in case there are a lot of visitors and/or maternity assistance.

-If the cat has found a new place, close the door of the nursery so that he gets used to it in time that he may no longer go there.
+If the cat has found a new place, close the door of the nursery so that he gets used to the fact that it is no longer available.

-You can also do odd jobs in phases, so that the cat gets used to the new smells of paint, wallpaper, carpeting, new furniture, etc. He responds anxiously to new objects and smells, use Feliway spray to give the new furniture a familiar odor. to give.
-You can rub in the new furniture with a towel that has been lying on the cat’s bed for a few days to apply the cat’s own scent.
+You can also do odd jobs in phases, so that the cat gets used to the new smells of paint, wallpaper, carpeting, new furniture, etc. if he responds anxiously to new objects and smells, use Feliway spray to give the new furniture a familiar odor.
+You can rub the new furniture with a towel that has been lying on the cat’s bed for a few days to apply the cat’s own scent.

 Baby smells and baby things

 Place baby items and toys regularly in the living room.
 Toys that move or make noise are particularly threatening.
 Let the cat get used to it at its own pace.
 Do it step by step, especially if the cat is scared.
-Reward the cat regularly if it is in the vicinity of a new object and if it remains calm.
+Reward the cat regularly if it is near a new object and still manages to remain calm.

 Get used to crying a baby

 The penetrating cry of a baby can make a cat quite nervous, especially because it can resemble the screaming of aggressive cats among themselves.
 Play the sound of a crying baby (Youtube) very softly – so that the cat can hear it – when you are cuddling or playing with the cat.
-If he responds anxiously, try again with the volume a little lower.
-Reward him exuberantly if he stays calm.
+If it responds anxiously, try again with the volume a little lower.
+Reward it exuberantly if it stays calm.